How to Recover Data from NAS Buffalo TeraStation WS5400R0804: Comprehensive RAID Array Recovery Steps

 It is also recommended to have multiple copies of backups and store them in different locations to protect against physical damage or theft.
 Additionally, testing the backup restoration process periodically is essential to ensure that the backups are valid and can be successfully restored when needed.

-Although NAS TeraStation WS5400R0804 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation WS5400R0804 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view